Friendscover/my-website/README.md

 # my Website

-This is the repo for my Website.
+This is the repo for my website.

-It is just a basic Website written in shitty HTML and CSS but it gets the jobs done.
+The website is build with Jekyll and deployed via Github pages.

-Hosted via Github Pages.
+On my website I am trying to write about the technology in the world of agriculture.

 Check it out on the [web!](https://www.tobiaskloepper.de)